 Most singers do know the importance of hydration, it not only allows you to sing better but it also affects your voice directly.
 The problem with hydration is that not all liquids are equal and the temperature of the liquid will have a serious impact on your voice.
-If you have been around some successful singers than you probably noticed that most of them stick to drinking water, and no matter how hot it is outside they drink either lukewarm or room temperature water.
+If you have been around some successful singers then you probably noticed that most of them stick to drinking water, and no matter how hot it is outside they drink either lukewarm or room temperature water.

 Cold water can have extremely destructive properties not only for the singing voice but for the general health of the throat.
 As a singer, you have to be especially careful what temperature water you drink, as your throat is constantly pushed to the limits while you are singing.
 There are some singers who can drink water with ice and not be affected by it, although from time to time these singers will still get a sore throat.

-If you are a singer than your vocal health should be your main priority, if you do not have good vocal health your talent doesn’t really matter, and sooner or later you will develop some serious health issues related to your throat.
+If you are a singer then your vocal health should be your main priority, if you do not have good vocal health your talent doesn’t really matter, and sooner or later you will develop some serious health issues related to your throat.
 This is especially problematic for beginner singers, as most people who do not sing have no problem drinking cold water, and as beginner singers were used to drinking cold water on hot summer days they will keep doing it as it feels refreshing.

-If you drink cold water on a hot summer day it might feel refreshing, although this will be a massive shock to your throat, and your body’s first instinct will be to constrict your vocal cords in order to prevent damage.
+If you drink cold water on a hot summer day it might feel refreshing, although this will be a massive shock to your throat, and your body’s first instinct will be to constrict your vocal cords in order to prevent them from damage.
 This construction takes a couple of hours to go away and for singers, this can pose a massive problem if they have a gig or an audition in the following hours.
 If you want to know which are the best teas for your voice then check out my recent article Best tea for singing voice ( Top 11 Teas ).

 These articles take a long time to write, please consider sharing, it will make this old lady very happy